Recovery for people & places.

 Grounded Ecotherapy are primarily based in Tower Hamlets but work London wide and specialise in turning neglected or unused spaces into beautiful gardens.

 Grounded built and maintains the Queen Elizabeth Hall Roof Garden on London’s South Bank.
-Together with the team’s volunteers they also designed and built a Victorian Fernery, formerly located in the Queen Elizabeth Hall Atrium and the Container Staircase Garden, located near the Royal Festival Hall.
+Together with the team’s volunteers they also designed and built a Victorian Fernery, located in the Queen Elizabeth Hall Atrium and the Container Staircase Garden, located near the Royal Festival Hall.

 Grounded’s founder and Head Gardener, Paul Pulford has featured in numerous newspaper articles and books detailing his life and work with Grounded Ecotherapy.
 Below are links to some: Link 1, Link 2, Link 3.